SlavaPere/SensorEffector/index.md

 ### September 29, 2017 Thoughts of the day

 I got my sound detection hardware more or less figured out by buying two sound modules, how do I apply it now with Erick and Heakeme's DMX?
 One good idea I got today was to use led's to show the user when sound levels are at a critical level, perhaps I use one sound module for noise appliance and the other for commands for the DMX system?
 Still, I'm not too sure how to use them in tandem.

+### September 29, 2017 Link of the day

+http://www.learningaboutelectronics.com/Articles/Sound-detector-circuit.php - a good link relating to the craft of building a sound sensor, for my research